pepcape/NPGR003-23/05-Animation/README.md

 We won't accept mandala animations based only on color changes, a non-trivial shape metamorphosis/transition must be involved!

+# Pilot project
+There is a VS pilot project that shows how to create a sequence of PNG images.
+All output images are stored in the `anim` subdirectory, where you will find a batch `encode.bat` for your convenience.

+Please consider the pilot project only as a demonstration of how to use the `string.Format()` function to format the filenames of individual frames.

 # Your solution
 Please place your solution in a separate [solutions](solutions/README.md) directory in the repository.
 You'll find short instructions there.